monk-io/docs/docs/guides/k8s-migrate.md

 (...)
 ```

-And we will check status of the workloads:
+Let's check status of the workloads:

 ```bash
 $ monk ps